ggirelli/gpseqc/README.md

 * `tkinter`

-That on ubuntu can be easily installed with:
+That on Ubuntu can be easily installed with:

 ```bash
 sudo apt install python3-tk